RTÉ News: 1970s and 1980s

-1990s & 2000s
+1990s and 2000s

 In 1991, RTÉ News appointed its first legal affairs correspondent, Kieron Wood.
 Also in the 1990s, the first Washington, D.C. correspondent Mark Little was appointed, and Teilifís na Gaeilge, RTÉ lyric fm and RTÉ.ie were established.
 In 1992 RTÉ launched its flagship current affairs programme Prime Time replacing Today Tonight.
-Other notable current affairs programmes from the 1990s include The Week in Politics & Oireachtas Report.
-Ed Mulhall became managing editor in the Newsroom Division in 1994, and was appointed managing director of RTÉ News and Current Affairs in 1997.
+Other notable current affairs programmes from the 1990s include The Week in Politics and Oireachtas Report.
+Ed Mulhall became managing editor in the Newsroom Division in 1994 and was appointed managing director of RTÉ News and Current Affairs in 1997.

-Much of RTÉ's News output remained the same throughout the start of the 21st Century.
+Much of RTÉ's News output remained the same throughout the start of the 21st century.
 In 2003 RTÉ's news department was merged with its Current Affairs department to form RTÉ News and Current Affairs.
-Also in September 2003, all RTÉ news reports in English on all networks were rebranded to RTÉ News, ending the separate branding of News 2 and 2FM News.
+Also in September 2003, all RTÉ news reports in English on all networks were rebranded as RTÉ News, ending the separate branding of News 2 and 2FM News.
 In December 2008, RTÉ News moved out of their usual studio 3 in the Television Centre at Donnybrook and moved into a temporary studio while work was carried out in studio 3 for the relaunch.
-The new look was unveiled at the One O'Clock news programme on Monday 9 February 2009.
+The new look was unveiled on the One O'Clock news programme on Monday 9 February 2009.
 Due to RTÉ cutbacks, instead of using satellite, reporters on foreign assignments were asked to send reports by internet link.
 RTÉ's Beijing bureau was closed in June 2009.
 2009 brought major changes the current affairs schedule with the axing of the long-running Questions and Answers which was replaced by The Frontline.